Watlas/dynamic-search-spring-data-jpa/README.md

     http://localhost:8080/address/page?search=createdAt>=2022-06-06;createdAt<=2022-10-06&page=0&size=10
 ```

-But you can go there yourself in the DateUtil Class and add its format.
+But you can go there yourself in the DateCreate Class and add its format.